 - Decide if you want to go Sulfate-free on your shampoo and Silicone-free on your conditioner.
 Since after all the chemical or heat damage our hair would feel all weak and brittle, it is better to switch to hair care which is mild and doesn’t further dry out or damage our hair.
 Switching to sulfate and silicone free products will make sure that the hair that grows out from the roots is healthier.
 Even if you don’t commit to being sulfate-silicone free, do follow the remaining points religiously.

 - Oiling: helps in nourishing scalp and promotes hair growth. since at this point in time you need to focus more on hair growth, chose hair oils that suit you the best.
-Chose 2-3 oils, mix and form a concoction to be used while you massage hair and scalp.
+Chose 2-3 oils, mix and form a concoction to be used while you massage scalp.
 Use coldpressed, virgin/extra virgin hair oils.
 I recommend adding 2-3 drops(not more) of peppermint essential oil to your mix since it promotes hair growth. cold pressed virgin coconut oil, coldpressed extra virgin olive oil, coldpressed jojoba oil, almond oil, bhringraj oil etc. are all good.
 Castor oil is said to be awesome for hair growth but it is too heave and doesn’t easily wash off with mild shampoo.
 You can add just few drops if you want.
 Even the oils we get freshly milled in our hometowns are super awesome for hair. (our grannies knew better, afterall!)

 - Massaging scalp: even if you do not apply oil, give your scalp a quick massage with your finger pads whenever you get time.
 Do at least once daily.
 I mostly do this just before going to bed.
 It helpd regulate blood circulation to scalp and aids in hair growth.